jstalinko/justorange/README.md

 ### How to Use:
 1. Clone this repository.
 2. Run `composer install` to install dependencies.
-3. Copy `.env.example` to `.env` and configure environment settings.
-4. Run `php artisan key:generate` to set the application key.
-5. Run `php artisan migrate` to build the database.
-6. Run `php artisan shield:install`
+3. Run `php artisan justorange:init`
-7. Run `npm install & npm run dev`
-8. Run `php artisan serve` to start the development server.
+4. Run `php artisan justorange:dev`

 With JustOrange, start your Laravel projects faster and more efficiently!